mate-academy/sql_countrybase/README.md

 15. Create a query that would return all the countries sorted by their name alphabetically:

-  SELECT * FROM countries OREDER BY Name;
+  SELECT * FROM countries ORDER BY Name;

 16. Create a query that would return the population _density_ figures of the countries sorted in the descending order.
 The column should be aliased `density`.

-   SELECT (Population/Area) AS "dencity" FROM countries SELECT Source IS NOT  null ORDER BY DENSITY DESC;
+   SELECT (Population/Area) AS "density" FROM countries WHERE Source IS NOT  null ORDER BY DENSITY DESC;

 17. Create a query that would return the countries sorted by their source alphabetically, and then (if two or more countries share the same source) by their name in the reverse alphabetical order:

-    SELECT * FROM countries OREDER BY Source ASC, Name DESC;
+    SELECT * FROM countries ORDER BY Source ASC, Name DESC;

 18. Set all sources to `NULL`:

-   UPDATE countries SET Sours = null;
+  UPDATE countries SET "source" = null

 19. Update the sources for the countries with the population over 1,000,000,000 to `Official`:

-    UPDATE countries SET Sours = 'Official' WHERE population > 1000000000;
+    UPDATE countries SET Source = 'Official' WHERE population > 1000000000;

 20. Multiply the area by 100 and add 10 to the population for every country whose ID is greater than 50: